ysyk2021/the-science-of-learning-challenges-how-to-use-cognitive-bias-and-other-techniques-to/src/chapter-2-3.md

-Chapter: The Impact of Learning Challenges on Academic and Professional Success
+The Impact of Learning Challenges on Academic and Professional Success
 ===============================================================================

 In this chapter, we will explore the profound impact that learning challenges can have on academic and professional success.
 Learning challenges refer to obstacles or difficulties that individuals encounter when acquiring new knowledge, skills, or competencies.
 Understanding how these challenges can affect educational and career outcomes is crucial for developing effective strategies to overcome them.
 This chapter will delve into the various ways in which learning challenges can influence academic and professional success.